-Garden Design for Melbourne Gardens provides us some unique challenges.
+CAD Garden Design for Melbourne Gardens provides us some unique challenges.
 Getting your landscaping design ideas on paper, or on the computer, is a great help with the overall landscape design plan.
 One landscape Design tool we use at Red’s Landscape Gardening is Sketchup.
 If you are designing a larger gardening on a sloping site, Sketchup has some great features.
-On of these landscape design features is the ability to bring in the site topography into your design.
+One of these CAD landscape design features is the ability to bring in the site topography into your design.
 This makes it much easier to design in the civil design infrastructure such as French drains and irrigation.
 If you have a site plan, you can also design in the existing services such as gas, electricity, fibre optic cabling and drainage.
 This can help to avoid an expensive mistake later on.

-Using 2D site plans or photos
+CAD Garden Design Using 2D site plans or photos

 Another really useful landscape design feature is the ability to import 2D plans or photos.
 With some effort to get the scale right, your garden design can be quickly drawn over the top of your 2D site plan.

 With Sketchup Pro, there is a huge library of 3D garden design models you can import into your design.
 This includes many of the commonly grown Melbourne landscaping plants such as the Canary Island Palm, Banksias , Magnolias and Eucalyptus.

 CAD Garden design with water features, swimming pools, garden furniture, wall and fences.

 As well as the library of garden plants, Sketch up Pro allows you to download models of water features such as garden ponds, swimming pools, garden furniture as well as retaining walls and fences.
 Garden buildings such as pergolas, outdoor barbecues, and sunken gardens are also available.
 These can really help to visualise your landscaping design concept plans.